Nu-SCPTheme/Black-Highlighter/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context:**
-Add any other information about the problem here.
-**Additional context**
 Add any other context or screenshots about the feature request here.